Lintr7/ScoutNew/README.md

 ## What is Scout? 🤔

-Scout is an AI-powered stock sentiment analyzer tailored for S&P 500 companies.
-Simply search for a company, and our backend will scrape Google News to gather the top 10 relevant articles.
-By leveraging the OpenAI API, Scout then provides an in-depth sentiment analysis along with a sentiment score (from 1 to 10) and a recommendation—keeping you updated on the latest market trends.
+Scout is an AI-powered stock platform that allows you to view stocks in an Instagram reels format.
+We provide the latest news, price movement, financial metrics, and LLM-powered sentiment analysis on popular stocks.

 ## Try It Out Now! 🤩